CBD, Meditation, Exercise and Neurogenesis for Anxiety - A path to long term change

 We can't turn back the clock and knock out the flu our mother had while pregnant with us.

-The traumatic experiences or exposure to chemicals while our brain was developing in written in the past.
+The traumatic experiences or exposure to chemicals, while our brain were developing, is written in the past.

 That doesn't mean we can't change the effects of some of this.

 Simply put, it's the ability to build new brain tissue and maybe, more importantly, new brain connections.

 Pathways.
 Circuits if you will.

 The brain has an amazing ability to not only learn but unlearn memories (both factual and emotional), habits, and even ways of processing what we feel and perceive.

 This important across every aspect of our mental life but especially powerful for anxiety, depression, PTSD, and a host of other issues.

 Think of general anxiety disorder where the response appears to be "hard-wired" or system.

 Let's see if we can rewire that circuit.

 This speaks to long term benefits for anxiety...not just the one-off masking of it handed out by prescription in the millions with a risk of addiction (see CBD versus benzos here).